dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 <br/>

 Apple introduced the [Multipeer Connectivity][multipeer-connectivity] framework back in 2013.
-This unheralded framework allows discovery of other nearby devices and exchange of data using peer-to-peer connectivity.
+This unheralded framework provides discovery of other nearby devices and supports exchange of data using peer-to-peer connectivity.
 For iOS, this would be via Wi-Fi networks, peer-to-peer Wi-Fi and Bluetooth.

 At Qantas, we have been using this framework for sharing of Navigation Log entries between the pilot iPads during flight.
-Without a reliable satellite connection, client-to-server syncing to exchange data between devices is not possible.
+Direct device-to-device sharing via peer-to-peer Wi-fi is ideal, as satellite internet is patchy and the onboard Wi-fi router is often overloaded and potentially insecure.

 At WWDC 2019 Apple [presented a new way to do peer-to-peer sharing][wwdc-2019-advanced-networking] using the relatively fresh [Network][network-framework] framework.
-This blog post will go through how we implemented this.
+This blog post will go through how we implemented peer-to-peer connectivity using the Network framework.

 <br/>

-So why a new framework?
+Why switch to the Network framework?
 -----

-The previous Multipeer Connectivity framework was not without its problems.
-As the app could be backgrounded or the device move temporarily out of range, re-discovering lost connections was problematic.
-We wanted to give pilots a _seamless experience_—they should not have to monitor connections and manually re-establish them.
-Unfortunately, the Multipeer Connectivity framework abstracted a little too much away, resulting in a lack of visibility over what was going on under the hood.

-The new Network framework is being promoted by Apple as the recommended way of implementing your own networking—if URLSession is not enough for your needs.
+The biggest challenge when providing peer-sharing is re-establishing connections after they have been lost.
+This will happen if the app is backgrounded, or the device is moves out of range.

+We found that once the Multipeer Connectivity framework lost a connection, it was difficult to monitor this happening and automatically relocate and re-establish the connection.
+This necessitates building a user interface that allows users to monitor connections and manually re-establish them.
+This is not ideal, as we are aiming to provide pilots with a seamless experience, so they can focus on the task of completing the navigation log, rather than verifying data has transferred to their copilots.

+In discussions with Apple Engineers at WWDC2019, it was recommended we adopt the Network framework for reliable device-to-device connectivity.
+Where-as the Multipeer Connectivity framework abstracts things away, the Network framework gives access to what is going on under the hood.

 In contrast to the Multipeer Connectivity framework, the Network framework will limit you to communicating via Wi-Fi networks and peer-to-peer Wi-Fi, **but not Bluetooth**.
 For modern iPads this should not be a problem.